-- 6.4.1.
-A resubmission means resubmitting the assessments identified by the Board of Examiners by a set deadline, as a second attempt after having previously failed the module, or after a retake. - 6.4.2.
+6.4.1.
+A resubmission means resubmitting the assessments identified by the Board of Examiners by a set deadline, as a second attempt after having previously failed the module, or after a retake.

+- 6.4.2.
 The rules about achieving credit outlined in section 6.1 and 6.2 also apply to resubmissions. - 6.4.3.
 You can only resubmit work for modules you have failed (or where allowed by the Board of Examiners due to valid mitigating circumstances in a previous attempt).
 As outlined in section 6.3 you can resubmit work for a failed module after your first sit or after a retake (see section 6.5 for more information on retakes). - 6.4.4.
 If you failed a module overall but achieved the module pass mark (see section 6.1.3) in any of the assessments for the module in your first sit (or retake), this mark will be carried forward to your resubmission and you will not resubmit this piece of assessment. - 6.4.5.
-For individual pieces of assessment either the original or the mark from resubmission, whichever is the highest, will be recorded.
+For individual pieces of assessment either the original or the mark from resubmission, whichever is the highest, will be recorded. - 6.4.6.

-- 6.4.6.
 The overall module mark you achieve at resubmission will be capped at the module pass mark (see section 6.1.3).
-This will not affect the final classification of your award other than by the mark awarded.
 (Capping is where a limit is put on the mark you can achieve and, if you achieve more than this limit, only the limit mark will be recorded.
 For example, if after resubmitting a module you achieve an overall module mark of 60 but the module pass mark is 40 then your overall module mark will be capped at the module pass mark and recorded as 40.) - 6.4.7.
 You will be able to view your uncapped mark through the online assessment platform, so you understand the quality of your work submitted.
 Your capped recorded mark is stored on the Assessment Tracking page. - 6.4.8.
-Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct.
+Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct. - 6.4.9.
+At the discretion of the Board of Examiners, a viva voce resubmission may be offered for certain modules on eligible programmes as detailed in the programme specification.